 Campers benefit from the dedicated leadership staff and counselors that are the cornerstone of CYO Camp’s success.
 Staff members share their talents with campers by designing unique activities that engage, entertain and educate while balancing fun, friendship, environmental stewardship, responsibility, respect and trust.

-Huckleberry Day Camp offers seven 5-day sessions of camp for children entering grades 1-6.
+Huckleberry Day Camp offers six 5-day sessions of camp for children entering grades 1-6.

 Freestone (ages 8-10)